TEN-framework/portal/content/docs/ten_framework/graph.md

 Key points:

-1. If there is only one TEN app, the `app` field can be omitted.
-In this case, the TEN runtime platform will use `localhost` as the default value for the `app` field.
-If there are multiple applications, the `app` field must be explicitly specified.
+1. If there is only one TEN app, you can omit the `app` field.
+If there are multiple apps, you must explicitly specify the `app` field.

 2. The `nodes` field defines the nodes in the graph, such as various extensions.

-3. Each node can only appear once in the `nodes` field.
+3. Each node can appear only once in the `nodes` field.
 If the same node appears multiple times, the TEN framework will report an error during validation.

 4. The way to define an extension in the `nodes` field is as follows, where the `property` field is optional: